Advertisement

 Bence András Rózsa

-Bence is an experienced broker analyst.
-Having an MSc in international economy and finance, he focuses on equities, cryptos and newcomer financial services.
-He also has 2+ years of experience within the brokerage industry, specializing in stock and CFD/forex brokers, crypto providers and robo-advisors.
+Bence is a former broker analyst for BrokerChooser.
+Having an MSc in international economy and finance, he focused on equities, cryptos and newcomer financial services.
+He also gained years of experience within the brokerage industry, specializing in stock and CFD/forex brokers, crypto providers and robo-advisors.

 ×